-In July 2010, the Company's Board of Directors authorized a \$500.0 million stock repurchase program, and subsequently approved increases to the stock repurchase program of \$250.0 million in 2010, \$250.0 million in 2013, \$150.0 million in 2014, and \$150.0 million in 2017, for an aggregate authorization of \$1.3 billion.
-Under its authorized stock repurchase program, the Company did not repurchase any shares in fiscal years 2019 and 2018.
-The Company repurchased 1.0 million shares totaling \$90.6 million in fiscal year 2017.
-As of December 28, 2019, the Company had \$129.1 million remaining on the authorized stock repurchase program.
+The Company's Board of Directors has authorized a \$1.3 billion stock repurchase program.
+Under its authorized stock repurchase program, the Company did not repurchase any shares in fiscal years 2020, 2019, and 2018.
+As of December 26, 2020, the Company had \$129.1 million remaining on the authorized stock repurchase program.

 The Company's stock-based compensation plans permit the netting of common stock upon vesting of restricted stock, RSUs, and PSUs in order to satisfy individual statutory tax withholding requirements.
-The Company acquired 0.1 million shares for \$18.1 million, 0.1 million shares for \$13.8 million, and 0.2 million shares for \$16.3 million in fiscal years 2019, 2018 and 2017, respectively, from such netting.
+The Company acquired 0.1 million shares for \$24.0 million, 0.1 million shares for \$18.1 million, and 0.1 million shares for \$13.8 million in fiscal years 2020, 2019, and 2018, respectively, from such netting.

-In fiscal years 2019 and 2018, the Company's Board of Directors approved the cancellation and return to the Company's authorized and unissued capital stock of 0.1 million treasury shares totaling \$18.1 million and 40.2 million treasury shares totaling \$1.7 billion, respectively, reducing treasury stock on the Company's consolidated balance sheet.
-The Company allocated the excess of the repurchase price over the par value of shares acquired to reduce both retained earnings and additional paid-in capital for \$13.8 million and \$4.3 million, respectively, in fiscal 2019 and \$0.5 billion and \$1.2 billion, respectively, in fiscal year 2018.
+In fiscal years 2020 and 2019, the Company's Board of Directors approved the cancellation and return to the Company's authorized and unissued capital stock of 0.1 million treasury shares totaling \$24.0 million and 0.1 million treasury shares totaling \$18.1 million, respectively, reducing treasury stock on the Company's consolidated balance sheet.
+The Company allocated the excess of the repurchase price over the par value of shares acquired to reduce both retained earnings and additional paid-in capital for \$19.2 million and \$4.8 million, respectively, in fiscal year 2020 and \$13.8 million and \$4.3 million, respectively, in fiscal year 2019.